Sources of law

 On 11 May 1989, the ACT became a self-governing Territory under the Self-Government Act which is an Act of the Commonwealth Parliament.
 At the same time, the Legislative Assembly came into existence.
 The Self-Government Act, section 23 gives the Legislative Assembly power to make laws 'for the peace, order and good government of the Territory'.
 Although some subjects are excluded from the legislative powers of the Legislative Assembly (including such things as companies and the classification of materials for censorship), the phrase 'peace, order and good government' indicates that the Assembly has a general law‑making power similar to the powers of the State Parliaments.
 Like the Commonwealth Parliament, the Legislative Assembly may not make laws which would involve the acquisition of property without proper compensation.

 In common with other parliaments in Australia, the laws made by the Legislative Assembly are known as Acts.
 An Act is the primary form of law in the ACT.
 Subject to the limitations laid down in the Self-Government Act, Acts may create rights and obligations (including taxes) and create offences for noncompliance with a provision of an Act.
-An Act may restrict property rights in various ways (for example, requiring a person to obtain a permit before building on land) or regulate various occupations and businesses (for example, requiring a person to have a particular kind of qualification or lodge various kinds or returns).
-While the Self-Government Act, gives broad law-making powers, the precise topics dealt with in an Act, and the way in which the Act is to operate may all be the subject of intense debate and lobbying in the Legislative Assembly and the community as a whole.
+An Act may restrict property rights in various ways (for example, requiring a person to obtain a permit before building on land) or regulate various occupations and businesses (for example, requiring a person to have a particular kind of qualification or lodge various kinds of returns).
+While the Self-Government Act gives broad law-making powers, the precise topics dealt with in an Act and the way in which the Act is to operate may all be the subject of intense debate and lobbying in the Legislative Assembly and the community as a whole.

 Instruments made under Acts